meet-bit/robotic-force-control-end-effector/README.md

 - Improve backdrivability in the mechanical setup.
 - Explore advanced control algorithms for enhanced gripping precision.
 - Integrate additional sensors for improved feedback and safety.
+- Refactor the firmware into a modular file structure.
+- Include debouncing control on the firmware to offset tthe noise and improve accuracy.